pavankv241/agent-asva-temp/ReadMe.md

 **Note**: XP is only awarded for engagement actions, not for calculated credits (social_quest, prompt_streak, etc.).

+### Subscription Usage Rewards
+- Every 2 successful inference calls billed to an active subscription grant 1 credit (e.g., consuming an entire 3000-request plan yields 1500 credits).
+- These credits are tracked off-chain immediately, surface via `/users/:address/summary` as `pendingCalculatedCredits`, and count toward the reported `effectiveCredits`.
+- Pending subscription rewards are batch-settled on-chain together with other calculated credits, so the contract balance eventually matches the effective view.

 ## Credit Flow

 The system tracks two types of credits that are stored in Neo4j and eventually settled on-chain: